 The sad truth is that if we go back and poll the group a year from now, what we’ll find is that very few of them actually implemented many of the things we talked about.
 Sure, they were excited and energized when I got done talking but let’s face it, once they got back to their offices the daily grind took over.

 The truth is while all 300 people in the room heard my message, only a very small percentage will actually put the message to good use.
-And it's the implementation — not the — that creates .
+And it’s the — not the learning — that creates .

 Think about the unfulfilled aspirations you may have had when you were in college.
-Whether it was to learn to play the guitar, be a better tennis player or get a black belt in karate, if you had started working on your dream back then you'd probably be pretty good at it today.
-But as sang: “Life is what happens to you while you're busy making other plans.”
-And so life got in the way and it was easier to do what you wanted to do or needed to do or liked to do rather than buckling down and putting in the hard work and practice it takes to be successful at most endeavors.
+Whether it was to learn to play the guitar, be a better tennis player or get a black belt in karate, if you had started working on your dream back then you’d probably be pretty good at it today.
+But as sang: “Life is what happens to you while you’re busy making other plans.”
+And so life got in the way and it was easier to do what you wanted to do or needed to do or liked to do rather than buckling down and putting in the hard work and practice it takes to be at most endeavors.

 I remember when I first decided to write a book.
 I though about what I wanted to write about, I dreamt about what I wanted to write about and I told everyone I knew about what I wanted to write about.
 The only thing I didn’t do was write.